xzones2014/bootstrap_calendar/README.md

 #Bootstrap Calendar
-a simple calendar plugin for jQuery and Twitter Bootstrap.
+A simple calendar plugin for jQuery and Twitter Bootstrap.
+_Works inline, in dropdowns, and in the responsive navbar!_

 ##Dependencies
 - [jQuery 1.7.2+](http://jquery.com/)